top of page

 Space for time substitution in dryland freshwater ecosystems

 The main issues to be addressed are the effects of climate change, eutrophication and salinisation on biodiversity patterns from a global perspective and the effects of water level decline on the maintenance of species richness and ecosystem services.
 But how can data be collected in ephemeral ecosystems?
+One alternative is to use a comparative analysis of ecosystems in a space-for-time substitution approach to predict the consequences of rainfall reduction on environmental and biological variables (Blois et al. 2013).

-In this case, three main perspectives need to be considered: Monitoring sites, experimental approach and paleolimnology.
+In this case, three main perspectives need to be considered: Monitoring sites, experimental approach, and paleolimnology.

 Studies of aquatic ecosystems in drylands: identifying gaps through the appropriate analytical tools